githika99/C_Programs/Lempel-Ziv_Compression/README.md

 <h1>Description</h1>
+There are errors in the encoding and decoding.
 This assignment consits of a compression (encode) algorithm and decompression (decode) algorithm that do LZ78 data compression.

 <h1>Building</h1>
 $ make